-In the age of social media and all-around self-promotion, our natural inclination to compare ourselves to others got enormously amplified.
-We all know that people carefully redact what they will display online (and in person, for that matter).
+In the age of social media and all-around self-promotion, our natural inclination to compare ourselves to others has become enormously amplified.
+We all know that people carefully edit what they display online (and in person, for that matter).
 Nonetheless, we are still affected by the contrast between our real lives and what we see out there.

 “'Being good to yourself probably won't become your default state of mind on its own.
 You need to commit to practising it.”

 We all do it sometimes – we bend over backwards.
 We do it for our career, friends, family, or simply because we were raised to do so.
 Although it is praiseworthy to be selfless, the truth is – you cannot live a healthy life without healthy limits.
 Well-being depends on feeling like you’re in control and being assertive (among other things, of course).
 Therefore, you cannot keep pulling out all your stops for every single person or project.
 You need to set boundaries and protect your integrity.

 As you might have noticed, we’re not proposing narcissistic self-love based on a delusory image of your saint-like grandness — quite the opposite.
 The foundation of self-love is authenticity.

 So, to love yourself, know yourself.
 Accept, do not judge - but always seek ways to grow and improve.
 Be kind and forgiving to yourself.
 Live a life that is in line with your values and work towards your ideal self.
 In that way, self-love becomes the spring from which your contribution to the world will flow. •